DeCarabas/pico_carts/robo_manual.md

 The unit should understand and obey voice commands.

 Should manual override ever become necessary, the directional pad can be used to move the automaton around.
-The ❎ button will open a menu that will allow you to choose from the available set of installed peripherals, and the 🅾 button will activate the currently selected attachment.
+The X button will open a menu that will allow you to choose from the available set of installed peripherals, and the O button will activate the currently selected attachment.

 ### Standard Attachments